MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/file-server/Troubleshoot/smbv1-not-installed-by-default-in-windows.md

 [SMBv1 Product Clearinghouse](https://techcommunity.microsoft.com/t5/Storage-at-Microsoft/SMB1-Product-Clearinghouse/ba-p/426008)
 #### Leasing mode

-If SMBv1 is required to provide application compatibility for legacy software behavior, such as a requirement to disable oplocks, Windows provides a new SMB share flag that's known as Leasing mode.This flag specifies whether a share disables modern SMB semantics such as leases and oplocks.
+If SMBv1 is required to provide application compatibility for legacy software behavior, such as a requirement to disable oplocks, Windows provides a new SMB share flag that's known as Leasing mode.
+This flag specifies whether a share disables modern SMB semantics such as leases and oplocks.

 You can specify a share without using oplocks or leasing to allow a legacy application to work with SMBv2 or a later version.
 To do this, use the **New-SmbShare** or **Set-SmbShare** PowerShell cmdlets together with the **-LeasingMode None** parameter.